alimirjamali/TTM2Youtube/README.md

 ### Tehran Traffic Map images

-Traffic Map images are available as PNG files.
+Traffic Map images are available as PNG files on Tehran Traffic Control Web Server.
 This is an example of a traffic map downloaded in rush hour:

 ![](SampleMap.png)

-Traffic Maps are available as PNG files on Traffic Control server.
-The PNG file is updated by their ASPX code on 5 minute intervals.
+The PNG file is updated by server's ASPX code on 5 minute intervals.
 Live example here:

 ![](http://31.24.237.150/TTCCTrafficWebSite/UploadedFiles/WebTrafficImages/Web0.png)